-Within Warwick District levels of accessibility by sustainable means of transport vary considerably.
-They are consistently higher in the town centres of Leamington, Warwick and Kenilworth than in other parts of the district as there is a population within walking and cycling distances of services and facilities as well as a reasonable degree of accessibility by public transport1.
-The town centres (as illustrated on the Local Plan Proposals Map) are therefore designated as the 'high accessibility zones'.

-At non-residential developments the availability of parking is a key determinant in the choice of travel mode to access that development.
+- 2.2.5 Within Warwick District levels of accessibility by sustainable means of transport vary considerably.
+They are consistently higher in the town centres of Learnington, Warwick and Kenilworth than in other parts of the district as there is a population within walking and cycling distances of services and facilities as well as a reasonable degree of accessibility by public transport1.
+The town centres (as defined on the Local Plan Proposals Map) are therefore designated as 'high accessibility zones' with all other areas within the district being deemed as low accessibility areas. - 2.2.6 At non-residential developments the availability of parking is a key determinant in the choice of travel mode to access that development.
 It is therefore appropriate to vary the parking standards according to the alternatives available to access by private car to discourage unnecessary car use.
-More restrictive destination parking standards are therefore proposed for the town centres.

-There are other equally valid reasons why lower destination parking standards are appropriate in the town centres.
+More restrictive destination parking standards are therefore proposed for the town centres. - 2.2.7 There are other equally valid reasons why lower destination parking standards are appropriate in the town centres.
 Firstly, many trips to new development in the town centres (especially shops, cafes and other A use classes) will not be to those developments as destinations on their own but as part of a wider trip to a number of facilities.
 These facilities are already served by town centre parking which would be utilised more efficiently.
 Secondly, even if additional parking is required, it may be inappropriate for it to be provided on the development site because of urban design considerations.
 There will, for example, be opportunities for changes of use and redevelopments on highly constrained sites that do not have the ability to provide sufficient (or any) car parking to meet the standards yet which are otherwise acceptable in planning terms.
 Lastly, many trips to eating and drinking establishments and take aways, wherever they are located, will be in the evening.
-Therefore if they are in locations with car parking that is primarily occupied during the day, they will not require extra parking2.
+Therefore if they are in locations with car parking that is primarily occupied during the day, they may not require extra parking2.